csiebler/csiebler.github.io/content/posts/azure-openai-gpt4o-audio-api-cost-analysis.md

 Now to be fair, this test was at fairly small scale and did not contain a large variety of text input data.
 Further evaluation is needed with more diverse and longer datasets.

+## Cost analysis: Audio Input (Transcription)

+So let's it the other way around: Take our synthesized news articles (audio) and feed them into GPT-4o-Audio-Preview API for transcription to text.
+Again, with a bit of  math we get to:

+* **Arabic**: $1.55 per hour of audio
+* **Chinese**: $1.54 per hour of audio
+* **English**: $1.49 per hour of audio
+* **French**: $1.56 per hour of audio
+* **German**: $1.54 per hour of audio
+* **Korean**: $1.55 per hour of audio
+* **Spanish**: $1.54 per hour of audio

+**Learning #3:** Transcribing audio costs around $1.55 per hour of audio.

 ## Summary

 In this post, we've explored the cost implications of using the GPT-4o-Audio-Preview API, highlighting how it processes both text and audio tokens.
 By analyzing a small example and scaling across different languages, we found that **generating one hour of audio costs approximately $5.93**, regardless of the language.
 In summary, the cost per 1,000 words synthesized can vary depending on the language, due to differences in token requirements and word lengths.
 However, **on average the cost per 1000 words sits at around $0.87**.
+For **transcribing audio to text, the cost is approximately $1.55 per hour of audio**, again, independent of the language.
 This insight provides a clear understanding of the API's pricing, making it easier for developers and business to plan its integration into their projects.